brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 A hacker developed a crack to disable the license check of a popular antivirus program and shared it on piracy forums.

+### Cryptography
+**Definition:**
+Cryptography is the science of encrypting data to protect it from unauthorized access and ensuring confidentiality, integrity, authentication, and non-repudiation.
+It ensures that only authorized parties can read the information and that it remains accurate and verifiable.

+**Example Sentence:**
+A banking application encrypts sensitive user data before transmitting it over the network, ensuring confidentiality and integrity.

 ### CTI (Cyber Threat Intelligence)
 **Definition:**